BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 Connecting commands using pipes is a very powerful way to filter files and/or their contents.

 Another way to combine Unix commands is by nesting one command inside another.
-From `pcfb/examples`, try the following command:
+From `pcfb/examples`, try the following command to find the names of authors for all Protein Databank Files in our folder:

 `grep "AUTHOR" $(find . -name '*.pdb')`